A garage door opener can be a lifesaver on rainy or snowy days when you don’t want to step out of your vehicle to open the door manually.

 Step 3: Pair the keypad and opener

 Now, press and hold the PRGM/SET button.
-The round LED light will turn blue, then turn off.
+The round LED light will turn blue, and then turn off.
 Afterward, the long LED light will begin flashing purple.

 Enter your pin, then press the up/down button.
 The long LED light will turn purple.
 Press the up/down button again, and the purple LED light will turn off.